 A Note About 'X-Magento-Tags'

-If you debugged Magento, I believe you have ever seen the 'X-Magento-Tags' in the response headers.
-What is 'X-Magento-Tags' used for?
-How is the 'X-Magento-Tags' generated?
+If you have ever debugged Magento, it's very likely you saw the X-Magento-Tags in response headers.
+What is X-Magento-Tags header used for?
+How is it generated?

 public function afterGetOutput(Layout $subject, $result)